wp-plugins/gravity-forms-sticky-form/readme.txt

 Sticky Form stores the data in an actual Gravity Forms entry.
 The advantage is that the entry can be edited on the back end and the new data will be used to populate the form on the front end.

 == Changelog ==

+= 1.0.1 =
+* Fixed: Do not pre-populate if the entry is in trash

 = 1.0 =
 * Initial release